• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 There is no specific treatment for primary seborrhea, but there are ways to help mange it.
 Treating secondary seborrhea technically involves finding and treating its underlying cause.
 Some general forms of managing seborrhea include Omega-3 supplements, shampoos, sprays, corticosteroids, and antibiotics/anti-fungals to counter secondary infections.

-Scaly Seborrhea sicca on throat of small dog; photo via Getty Images
+Photo: Seborrhea with crusts on dog's throat; photo via Getty Images

 Rash + Dermatitis Healing Stories